At some point you might want to add additional nodes to your existing cluster.

 To add a new nachine deployment navigate to your cluster view and click on the

-Add Node Deployment button:
+Add Machine Deployment button:

 In the popup you can then choose the number of nodes (replicas), kubelet version, flavor, etc for your newly created nodedeployment.
 All nodes created in this nodedeployment will have the chosen settings.
 For a detailed description of the settings have a look at our cluster-api documentation.

 Please note that you can choose a different kubelet version for the new machines, but they will be marked immediately as "can be upgraded".

 To add or delete a worker node you can easily edit your node deployment for the active cluster and MetaKube will take care of the updates.
 To do so, hover over the node deployment and click the edit button or open the node deployment overview and click on the

 In the popup window you can now make the modifications you need and then click the save button.